-From the initial stages of planning a project to a post-project public showcasing, students should engage in ongoing guided reflection, that is, the productive interplay of reflective observation, abstract conceptualization, and active experimentation that is at the heart of experiential learning.
+From the initial stages of planning to a post-experience public showcasing, students should engage in ongoing guided reflection, that is, the productive interplay of reflective observation, abstract conceptualization, and active experimentation that is at the heart of experiential learning.
 This guided process helps students find meaning in their experiences and achieve growth in all three areas of development (academic content, personal/professional development, and societal engagement).
 Students must be prompted to reflect in each of these three categories, examining their experience to enhance their knowledge and articulate their learning.
+In other words, students should be thinking about more than just what it is they're doing, but also why it is they are doing it, what skills, knowledge, and behaviors they are developing, and how this will benefit them moving forward during their time at Roanoke College and beyond.
 Therefore, reflection should be:

-- Continuous: Reflection needs to be an ongoing part of the experiential-learning experience for the student taking place before, during, and after an experience. - Connected: Reflection is the tool that allows students to make the connection between their "work" and the academic "learning" in the classroom. - Challenging: Instructors must be willing to pose questions or ideas that could prove uncomfortable to students but should be done in a respectful manner. - Contextualized: Instructors must ensure that all reflection activities are set within a context that will make it meaningful in relation to the experiences of the students.
+- Continuous: Reflection needs to be an ongoing part of the research project, taking place before, during, and after an experience. - Connected: Reflection is the tool that allows students to make the connection between their "experience" and the academic "learning" in the classroom. - Challenging: Faculty mentors must be willing to pose questions or ideas that challenge student thinking and could prove uncomfortable to students but should be done in a respectful manner. - Contextualized: Faculty mentors must ensure that all reflection activities are set within a context that will make it meaningful in relation to the experiences of the students.

-The DEAL Model1 for critical reflection provides a detailed method for critical reflection which ensures the quality of the reflections and the means to assess learning outcomes.
+The DEAL Model for critical reflection provides a detailed method for critical reflection which ensures the quality of the reflections and the means to assess learning outcomes.
 Critical guided reflection can be facilitated through various types/modes of writing or through weekly conversations.
 There are many mechanisms to facilitate ongoing guided reflection and include but are not limited to: journal, online blog, e-portfolio, and others.
 It is up to the faculty mentor as to which tool to use.
 Note: The DEAL model is intended to be a guide for prompting reflections.
 Though a faculty mentor is expected to use the D-E-A-L framework, they should develop specific prompts within that framework which connect to the student's specific work and learning objectives.